Michael Chee-Kam

-He previously played for the Manly Warringah Sea Eagles and the Wests Tigers in the National Rugby League.
+He previously played for the Manly Warringah Sea Eagles the Wests Tigers and the South Sydney Rabbitohs in the National Rugby League.

 Background

 Chee-Kam was born in Auckland, New Zealand, and is of Samoan and Chinese descent.

 An alumnus of Tamaki College, he played his junior rugby league for the Mount Wellington Warriors, before being signed by the Melbourne Storm.

 Playing career

 Early career

 After playing in the lower grades at the Melbourne Storm, Chee-Kam joined the Canberra Raiders in 2010.
 From 2010 to 2012, he played for the Raiders' National Youth Competition (NYC) team.
 In November and December 2010, he played for the Australian Schoolboys.
 In May 2012, he signed a three-year contract with the Manly Warringah Sea Eagles starting in 2013.
 On 21 August 2012, he was named at second-row in the 2012 NYC Team of the Year.

 2014

 In Round 26 of the 2014 NRL season, Chee-Kam made his National Rugby League debut for the Manly-Warringah Sea Eagles against the North Queensland Cowboys.